bnutzer/pixraper/README.md

   * `uid` and `gid` are used in the mount options to make the mounted device readable by pixraper.
 This will frequently be identical to the `readAsUser` as set in the `[pixraper]` section

+### 4) Prepare media

+Every memory card to be processed by pixraper needs to contain a file named `PIXRAPER`.
+Use `touch PIXRAPER` to create it.

+### 5) File suffixes

+At this time, pixraper only detects a very limited set of suffixes.
+Add your own in pixraper itself.
+Search for "NEF" (a Nikon RAW format) for the image format suffixes, and add your own suffixes there; search for MP4 for the video suffix list.

+A configurable list of suffixes should be a future feature.

 ## Cool.
 And now?